AbhijeetArde/Overall/README.md

 # facedetection

-Reads the face using the opencv using python use sapcebar to capture image pres Esc to exit the camera window
+Reads the face using the opencv using python.
+Use spacebar to capture image.
+Pres Esc to exit the camera window.